By The Wyoming LLC Attorney TeamJun 14, 2022

+Medicaid is a need-based government program, meaning that your assets and income have to be below a predetermined limit in order for you to be eligible to receive Medicaid benefits.
 Federal and state laws have established the eligibility criteria for Medicaid.
-In Colorado, to be eligible for Medicaid, a single person must have less than $2000 in assets and no more $2313 in monthly income.
+In Colorado, for example, to be eligible for Medicaid a single person must have less than $2000 in assets and no more than $2313 in monthly income.
 A married couple must use a specific formula to determine how much of their assets they can keep.

 Spending is a way of reducing the value of your assets so that you can become eligible for Medicaid.
 There is a misunderstanding that the only method by which you can reduce the value of your assets is to spend them on the medical care of the Medicaid applicant.
 However, in reality, there are many ways to spend that do not involve paying medical expenses.

 Spending down your assets simply means reducing the amount of assets you own in order to qualify for Medicaid.
 One of the biggest misconceptions people have is that you have to go broke in order to qualify for Medicaid.
 But this is simply not true.

 Proper Medicaid planning must be done lawfully and with consideration for both federal and state-specific Medicaid rules and laws.
-So, while federal guidelines may say one rule applies, it is very important to know what your state's rule have to say with reference to those federal Medicaid rules.
+So, while federal guidelines may say one rule applies, it is very important to know what your state's rules have to say with reference to those federal Medicaid rules.

-After considering non-counted assets, if a person's assets exceed $2000, then they will have to spend down their assets to qualify for Medicaid.
-However, asset spend down must be done with caution because there is a look back period for reviewing past transfers.
-During this look back period, if a person sold or gifted assets for less than fair market value, then a period of ineligibility will be applied.
+After considering non-counted assets if a person's assets exceed $2000, then they will have to spend down their assets to qualify for Medicaid.
+However, asset spend down must be done with caution because there is a look-back period for reviewing past transfers.
+During this look-back period, if a person sold or gifted assets for less than fair market value, then a period of ineligibility will be applied.

-Colorado Medicaid applicants must have monthly income of less than $2313 per month in order to become eligible for Medicaid.
+Colorado Medicaid applicants must have a monthly income of less than $2313 per month in order to become eligible for Medicaid.
 If a person's income exceeds this qualification limit, he/she can still qualify via spending down.
 This option is called the "Medically Needy Pathway" in many states.
-It may also be be know as Excess Income, Surplus Income, Share of Cost, or Spend Down.
+It may also be known as Excess Income, Surplus Income, Share of Cost, or Spend Down.

 Not every asset you own is counted toward the $2000 assets limit.
 It is crucial to know which assets are countable and which are non-countable before applying for Medicaid because if you are above the limit when you apply, it may be much more difficult to qualify than if you had taken action before you applied.

 However, for exemption purposes, there is a limit on the equity value of your home.
 The equity value is a home’s value minus debt against it.
 As of the writing of this article, the equity value cannot be more than $595,000 or $893,000 depending on the state.
 However, there is no limit on the equity value if the applicant’s spouse lives in that home.
 Some other exempt assets include an automobile, pre-paid funeral and burial expenses, life insurance policies (max. cash value is $1,500), term life insurance, appliances, household furnishings, personal items, jewelry, and clothing.

-Countable assets are counted towards the asset limit and sometimes referred to as liquid assets, meaning assets that can be easily converted to cash.
+Countable assets are counted towards the asset limit and are sometimes referred to as liquid assets, meaning assets that can be easily converted to cash.
 These include bank accounts, cash, and real estate including vacation houses that are not the primary residence of an applicant.
 Mutual funds, stocks, certificates of deposits, and bonds are also part of countable assets.